bablokb/circuitpython-inky/Readme.md

 check the operational state.
 After calling `display.refresh()` and before cutting power you should spin on this attribute.

-A better approach would be to pass `busy_pin=None` to the driver and then light-sleep until the busy-pin changes state.
-Since the current light-sleep implementation for the RP2040 is only a placebo implementation that pretends to light-sleep but in fact only spins, this does not save a relevant amount of energy.

 A note on `seconds_per_frame` and `refresh_time`
 ------------------------------------------------